 A ZIP archive is similar to a .tar.gz archive except that this format is more common on Windows.
-ZIP archives do not preserve creation dates or Unix permissions and ownership.
+DropDMG creates smaller ZIP archives than the Finder.
+ZIP archives do not preserve creation dates or Unix ownership.
 Compatible with Mac OS X 10.3 and later.